liferay-search/liferay-docs/en/deployment/articles/01-deploying-liferay/05-installing-liferay-on-tomcat.markdown

 **Checkpoint:**

-Your application server is configured to run @product@.
+Your application server is configured to run @sharepoint@.

 1. The file encoding, user time-zone, and preferred protocol stack are set in your `setenv.sh`.